DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 > Unavailable: you and your organisation both need permission to view these safeguarding issues.

-There’s currently a range of different messages, but we don’t feel that’s necessary now that we have far clearer onboarding and organisational permissions are more likely to be set up.
+There’s currently a range of different messages, but we do not feel that’s necessary now that we have far clearer onboarding and organisational permissions are more likely to be set up.

 We think we should instead just provide enough information for users to move to the next step, rather than trying to squeeze in a lot of information.